 Vision Studies Program Admissions Cycle

 Students gaining admission to the O&M certification program will be admitted into a fall term cohort.
 In this hybrid program, the didactic O&M courses are offered online in the fall and spring terms.
-The O&M program also requires students to participate in two 6-week on-campus courses spread over two consecutive summers.
+The O&M program also requires students to participate in one 7-week on-campus summer session, completing both Techniques of O&M 1 and 2.

-In addition, students complete one clinical practice, a 350-clockhour O&M Internship which is required by ACVREP and is scheduled at the completion of the O&M didactic coursework.
-Students are also required to attend a weekend workshop on Pitt’s Oakland Campus prior to the beginning of the O&M internship.
-This single certification program takes approximately 2.5 years to complete.
+In addition, students complete and O&M internship which is required by ACVREP and is scheduled at the completion of the O&M didactic coursework.
+Students are also required to attend a weekend workshop on Pitt's Oakland campus prior to the beginning of the O&M internship.
+This single certification program takes approximately 2 years to complete.